It’s clear that the existing online dating sites are all broken.

 I thought about working in this startup space for a few months last year, so I wanted to document my thoughts on the subject.

-I ended up deciding against working in this space, but I still find it highly interesting and know that for the right kind of entrepreneur it could be a great place to dig in.
+I ended up deciding against working in this space for now, but I still find it highly interesting and know that for the right kind of entrepreneur it could be a great place to dig in.

 As you’ll see, the right kind of entrepreneur for this space is one who is willing to iterate and try lots of things, who understands human interactions and economics on a deep level, and who has the patience of a saint.